5 technologies that are reducing home energy consumption – words Al Woods

 The technologies behind home insulation have been making strides in recent years, allowing for a dramatic increase in the stability and efficiency of residential thermoregulation.
 In fact, there are certain kinds of insulation just hitting the market that can close gaps as fine as a human hair.

 Smart home remote controls and Internet of Things (IoT) devices simplify home energy management.
 Some of the first improvements to start with include smart thermostats, smart blinds, smart lights, and smart appliances.
 Overall, you could reduce your energy usage by 10% to 15% by upgrading your residence to a smart home.
+Of course, you will have to take action to ensure your IoT devices are secure.
+With the devices reliant on WiFi for security, securing your home network is essential.

 5. Magnetic Refrigeration